nchase/memetica/src/2015-10-11-addiction.md

 is the self that is most "human."
 Humanity is a species that is deeply emotional in spite of great boasts about our achievements of knowledge, strategy, engineering, etc.
-Our core "humanness" - this animal part - causes us to respond unfailingly to the same classical and operant conditioning mechanisms that early-to-mid 20th century explored.
+Our core "humanness" - this animal part - causes us to respond unfailingly to the same classical and operant conditioning mechanisms that early-to-mid 20th century psychology pioneers like B.F.
+Skinner and Ivan Pavlov explored.

 The modern environment (anthropocene, quantified, processed, surveilled) leaves us open to being exposed-to and placed-under conditioning by the data processors